geotrellis/maml/README.md

 [![CircleCI](https://circleci.com/gh/geotrellis/maml.svg?style=svg)](https://circleci.com/gh/geotrellis/maml) [![Join the chat at https://gitter.im/geotrellis/geotrellis](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/geotrellis/geotrellis?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Azavea has been developing Map Algebra Modeling Language (MAML) as part of NASA grant in [Raster Foundry](https://www.rasterfoundry.com/).
+Azavea has been developing Map Algebra Modeling Language (MAML) as part of a NASA grant in [Raster Foundry](https://www.rasterfoundry.com/).
 MAML is used to create a declarative structure that describes a combination of map algebra operations.
 This structure may be evaluated against a given collection of datasets to produce a result.
 Critically, the evaluation logic is not specified in MAML, only the semantic meaning of the operations.
 This separation allows for multiple interpreters to exist that operate in different computational contexts.

-To keep the discussion of benefits of such scheme from being too academic it is best to examine some use cases that this patter enables.
+To keep the discussion of benefits of such scheme from being too academic, it is best to examine some use cases that this pattern enables.

 ## Table of Contents